- Dental bone grafting is performed to improve the density and volume of the jawbone.

 An anesthesiologist will monitor your vital signs during the operation if you go with general anesthesia.
 Before placing the sourced or artificial bone, the area will be thoroughly cleaned.

 The dental bone grafting surgery itself is a short, simple procedure.
-Your surgeon will make an incision in the gum tissue if there was no extraction.
+Your surgeon will make an incision in the gum tissue if no extraction is needed.
 He or she will then insert the grafting material into the socket.

 Stitching

-When the grafted material is in the alveolar bone, the surgeon will stitch up the wound and possibly apply a bandage.
+When the grafted material is in the alveolar bone, the surgeon will suture the wound and may apply a bandage.
 The space will be closed up with pins, plates, wires, or cables.
 Sometimes a titanium screw or splint is necessary to hold the tissue together.

 If the bone was sourced from your body, that area will be sewn back together as well.